madsterest/team-profile-generator/README.md

  # License
-  Licensed under MIT.<br/>
+  Licensed under MIT.
-  For more information, visit this link.<br/>
+  For more information, visit this link. https://opensource.org/licenses/MIT
-  https://opensource.org/licenses/MIT